jlblumberg/CV/README.md

 - Gained experience with stand-ups and retrospectives

 ## Hobbies and Interests
-- Cooking: I absolutely love to cook.
+- Cooking: I love to cook.
 There's no dish too daring, no sweet kitchen kit I'd say no to
-- Chess: The competitor in me loves a chess match, though I'm certainly no Grandmaster
+- Chess: The competitor in me loves a chess match, though I'm no Grandmaster
-- Travelling: Sometimes I even go the full mile and do cooking classes abroad
+- Travelling: Sometimes you can even catch me combining two of three in doing cooking classes abroad